o2sh/onefetch/CONTRIBUTING.md

 ### Adding support for a new language

-Before anything, you need to make sure that the language you want to add is supported by ([tokei](https://github.com/XAMPPRocky/tokei#supported-languages)).

-Adding support for a new Language consists in adding a new entry in the `define_language!` macro in [language.rs](https://raw.githubusercontent.com/o2sh/onefetch/main/src/language.rs) in filling it in with the right data.
+Adding support for a new Language consists in adding a new entry to the `define_language!` macro in [language.rs](https://raw.githubusercontent.com/o2sh/onefetch/main/src/language.rs) and filling it in with the right data.

 **Example**:

 ` { CSharp, "csharp.ascii", define_colors!( [Color::Blue, Color::Magenta] ), "c#" }, `

-The first item `CSharp` corresponds to the name of the language as defined in tokei.
+The first item `CSharp` corresponds to the name of the language as defined in [tokei](https://github.com/XAMPPRocky/tokei).
 The second item `csharp.ascii` is the name of the file containing the ascii logo: this file has to be placed in the _./resources_ folder (more info below).
 Then we have the colors used to customize the look of the ascii logo when displayed to the screen.
 The last item `c#` is only required if the Enum name `CSharp` doesn't match the display name `C#` and is used as an input for `-a, --ascii-language <LANGUAGE>` - by default we take the Enum name in lowercase.

 #### Ascii logo